-For classes that start at the beginning of the quarter, students can enroll through the tenth day of the quarter (eighth day of summer).
+For classes that start at the beginning of the term, students can enroll through the tenth day of the term (eighth day of summer).
 After that deadline, students will need to complete a Late Registration Authorization Form to enroll.

 Contact Enrollment Services for enrollment dates and deadlines for classes that have different start dates.
 Some classes may need instructor approval.

 Centralia College is an open admission policy institution in accordance with state regulations.
 Any applicant for admission to Centralia College shall be admitted when, as determined by the President or their designee, such applicant:

 - is competent to profit from the curricular offerings of the college; and,

 - would not, by their conduct, create a disruptive atmosphere within the college inconsistent with the purposes of the institution; and,

 - is 18 years of age or older; or

 - is a high school graduate, or the equivalent; or